tiben20/BloodCraftEZLife/README.md

-# BloodCraft UI (OnlyFams!)
+# BloodCraft UI - OnlyFams!

 Currently BloodCraftUI is in development and provides UI `only for Familiars`.
 It is coded to send Bloodcraft commands and parse chatlog response messages.
-Considering the 'unreliable' nature of message parsing approach it may sometimes produce errors in parsing boxes and its content if some other server messages interfere with the routine.
+Considering the 'unreliable' nature of message parsing approach it may produce errors in parsing boxes on `rare` occasion if some other server messages interfere with the routine.

 ### Supported Bloodcraft `v1.9.7`